-Permission Set Access control level Assigned to User Role Device Guest None (The Device Guest Permission Set has all permissions configured to deny access.)
+Permission set Access control level Assigned to user role Device Guest None (The Device Guest Permission Set has all permissions configured to deny access.)
 All Device Administrator Administrative (The Device Administrator Permission Set has all permissions set to grant access.
 With all permissions set to grant access, the Device Administrator Permission Set provides access to all functions.)
 U.ADMINISTRATOR Device User Non-administrative (The Device User Permission Set has all permissions for administrative functions configured to deny access.)
-U.NORMAL

-Permission Set Access control level Assigned to User Role Custom (if any are added by U.ADMINISTRATOR) Non-administrative (The Device User Permission Set has all permissions for administrative functions configured to deny access.)
+U.NORMAL Custom (if any are added by U.ADMINISTRATOR) Non-administrative (The Custom Permission Set has all permissions for administrative functions configured to deny access.)
 U.NORMAL